TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ### Step 10: Extend the dbHandler to validate the JSON

-Update the extension_add method to validate the JSON and return a message and response code.
-The schema validates the JSON with the following rules:
+Update the `extension_add():` method in `database_manager.py` to validate the JSON and return a message and response code.
+The schema provided validates the JSON with the following rules:

 1. All 5 properties are required.
 2. No extra properties are allowed.
 3. The data type for all 5 properties are string.
 4. The hyperlink pattern enforces the URL to start with `https://marketplace.visualstudio.com/items?itemName=` and the characters `<` and `>` are not allowed to prevent XXS attacks.
-5. The image pattern requires a URL but `<` and `>` are not allowed to prevent XXS attacks.
+5. The image pattern requires https but `<` and `>` are not allowed to prevent XXS attacks.
 6. Languages must enumerate with the list of languages.

+> [!note]
-Use [https://regex101.com/](https://regex101.com/) to design and test patterns for your own database design.
+> You can use [https://regex101.com/](https://regex101.com/) to design and test patterns for your own database design.

 ```python
     if validate_json(data):